Demystifying Lipschitz verification: positive matrices, negative results: Demystifying the Lipschitz constant: negative results

-remains unchanged; this fact has been applied in another context to improve the training of ReLU networks \citep{ neyshabur_path-sgd_2015, neyshabur_data-dependent_2016}.
-Given generic weight matrices \(W^0, W^1\), reparameterization by
+remains unchanged.\footnote{This fact has been applied in another context to improve the training of ReLU networks \citep{ neyshabur_path-sgd_2015, neyshabur_data-dependent_2016}.} Given generic weight matrices \(W^0, W^1\), reparameterization by

 results in a trivial Lipschitz bound of \(\Theta(\lambda)\) times the original Lipschitz constant.
-(The weight matrices' condition number is also \(\Theta(\lambda)\).)
-This form of ill-conditioning also evades analysis methods such as LipSDP-Layer \citep{fazlyab_efficient_2019}, which do not know the homogeneity of ReLU.
-We record this observation as: \begin{theorem} Given any ReLU network, there exists a closed-form, mathematically equivalent network whose trivial 2-norm Lipschitz bound is arbitrarily large. \end{theorem} It is easy to devise examples which make the trivial 2-norm Lipschitz bound look bad.
-That does not mean it is always bad.
+We record this observation as: \begin{theorem} Given any ReLU network, there exists a closed-form, mathematically equivalent network whose trivial 2-norm Lipschitz bound is arbitrarily large. \end{theorem} While this form of ill-conditioning also evades analysis methods such as LipSDP-Layer \citep{fazlyab_efficient_2019}, which do not know the homogeneity of ReLU, LipSDP is equivariant under the diagonal rescaling gauge group.
+This form of ill-conditioning is one of possibly many qualitative features of a neural network that SDPs are able to capture without understanding true reachability.
+In this case, SDPs' ellipsoidal over-approximation to reachability \eqref{eq:eclipse-telescope-hidden}, while too weak to solve the NP-hard version of reachability, is sufficient to absorb this form of ill-conditioning.

+But is it necessary?
+Reproducing a 3-layer, width 100 ReLU network, trained on MNIST \citep{xu_learning_2023}, we get a trivial Lipschitz bound of 26.78.
+ECLipsE obtains a Lipschitz bound of 17.88 in 04:46 (mm:ss); LipSDP \citep{fazlyab_efficient_2019} is expected to take several times longer.
+On the other hand, we obtain a Lipschitz bound of 21.94 in 00:31 by using a standard quasi-Newton optimizer to minimize the trivial bound by searching for a good diagonal reparameterization \eqref{eq:gauge}.
+This tabletop experiment shows that more than half of SDP's tightness can be attributed to optimal diagonal scaling, which can be performed in one-tenth of the time.
+In other scenarios, such as when the network is trained using an adaptive optimizer, the accuracy gap between ECLipsE/LipSDP and gauge-adjusted trivial bounds all but vanishes.
+The methodology is described in \cref{subsec:mnist-gauge-methodology}.

+\paragraph{Analysis of non-homogeneous activation functions} Moreover, the same degree of freedom can also be exploited differentially to improve the trivial bound in a non-homogeneous activation function, which without loss of generality we take to be 1-Lipschitz.
+The network Jacobian can be manipulated as: